Python Version

 Shell Commands

-Please note that shell commands are run last in the build process which means it happens after dependancy installation.
-If you would like to install a pip package after some shell commands, then run ‘pip install transformers’ in your shell commands
+Please note that shell commands are run last in the build process which means it happens after dependency installation.
+If you would like to install a pip package after some shell commands, then run ‘pip install transformers’ in your shell commands.

-In order to run shell commands you define a list of strings in the [cerebrium.build] section of your cerebrium.toml:
+To run shell commands, you define a list of strings in the [cerebrium.build] section of your cerebrium.toml:

 shell_commands = [